MansiVN/Spotify_analytics-AWS/README.md

 - **Schema Discovery:** AWS Glue Crawlers automatically manage schema discovery and data cataloging, enabling the pipeline to handle dynamic data updates efficiently.
 - **Ad-hoc Analytics:** Amazon Athena is used to run SQL queries on the processed data, allowing for quick and efficient exploration and analysis.
 - **Interactive Dashboard:** An Amazon QuickSight dashboard provides key performance indicators (KPIs) to track artist performance, engagement metrics, and top trending genres.

-## Key Insights

-- Identified the top 3 trending genres from the dataset, providing valuable insights into listener preferences and emerging music trends.

 ## Technology Stack